Astrophysical plasma: Observing and studying astrophysical plasma

 Plasmas in stars can both generate and interact with magnetic fields, resulting in a variety of dynamic astrophysical phenomena.
 These phenomena are sometimes observed in spectra due to the Zeeman effect.
 Other forms of astrophysical plasmas can be influenced by preexisting weak magnetic fields, whose interactions may only be determined directly by polarimetry or other indirect methods.
 In particular, the intergalactic medium, the interstellar medium, the interplanetary medium and solar winds consist of diffuse plasmas.

 Possible related phenomena

 Scientists are interested in active galactic nuclei because such astrophysical plasmas could be directly related to the plasmas studied in laboratories.
 Many of these phenomena seemingly exhibit an array of complex magnetohydrodynamic behaviors, such as turbulence and instabilities.

 In Big Bang cosmology, the entire universe was in a plasma state prior to recombination.

 Early history

 Norwegian explorer and physicist Kristian Birkeland predicted that space is filled with plasma.
 He wrote in 1913:

 It seems to be a natural consequence of our points of view to assume that the whole of space is filled with electrons and flying electric ions of all kinds.
 We have assumed that each stellar system through its evolution throws off electric corpuscles into space.

 Birkeland assumed that most of the mass in the universe should be found in "empty" space.

+In popular culture

+The 1959 album Space Songs contains the song Why Does the Sun Shine?, which incorrectly refers to the Sun as "a mass of incandescent gas."
+In 1993, They Might Be Giants released a cover version of this song in an EP entitled Why Does the Sun Shine?
+(The Sun Is a Mass of Incandescent Gas).
+The album Here Comes Science was released by They Might be Giants in 2009.
+Here Comes Science includes a recording of this song immediately followed by the song Why Does the Sun Really Shine?
+(The Sun is a Miasma of Incandescent Plasma) that correctly refers to the Sun as plasma.